liatrio-apprenticeship/Blog-Buddy-Rational-Yaks/README.md

 NOTE:

-This bot was developed on a Mac environment.
-If you are working in a Windows or Linux environment, you may receive docker errors in regard to the botvol/npm_scripts.sh file.
+This bot was developed in a Mac environment.
+If you are working in a Windows or Linux environment, you may receive docker issues when running "docker-compose up" in regards to the bot_vol/npm_scripts.sh file.

 For Windows: